-It is available as an open course in London, a private tutor-led course at your premises or an online self-study package.
+It is available as a one or two-day private tutor-led course at your premises, a one-day open course in London or a nine-module online self-study package.

 A one-day intensive course.
 It concentrates on showing you, step-by-step, the process of structuring and writing reports.
 Exercises are used to illustrate various points throughout the day.